BernardQuatermass/exim-wiki/HTTPS-Setup.md

 We use Golang tooling because of Phil's personal bias, and to avoid having breakage when scripting libraries are updated.

 Because some webroots are straight tarball extractions which can be blown away (bugzilla) or automated in their construction, we use a parallel webroot setup just for `.well-known` handling.
-The webroot directive for `lego` assumes that it can construct a path including `/.well-known/acme-challenge` so we make it an entire parallel tree, just mostly empty.  root owns most of it, Phil's usercode owns the `acme-challenge` directory.
+The webroot directive for `lego` assumes that it can construct a path including `/.well-known/acme-challenge` so we make it an entire parallel tree, just mostly empty.  `root` owns most of it, `tlsadmin` owns the `acme-challenge` directory.

 The Let's Encrypt client tooling holds client id information, renewal state, etc, inside one directory.
 That's normally `~/.lego` but we put it in `/etc/opt/lego` so that it's less tied to one user; a recursive chown can switch it.